Scheduled MonumentsEnglandSite of Saxon town: Nuns' Bridges open space

 What is Site of Saxon town: Nuns' Bridges open space?

-The Site of Saxon town: Nuns' Bridges open space is a designated ancient monument in Suffolk that preserves evidence of Saxon settlement and occupation.
+The site of Saxon town at Nuns' Bridges open space is an ancient monument in Suffolk representing evidence of early medieval urban settlement.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003940.

 Who is responsible for protecting Site of Saxon town: Nuns' Bridges open space?